factcast/factcast/factcast-site/documentation/content/factus/redis-transactional-projections.md

 In this case it's a map with `UUID` keys and `String` values.
 Then we update the projection by calling `put` on the map and providing it with the user ID and the user name extracted from the event.

 Note: Transaction handling is the responsibility of Factus.
-As developers, we must not call e.g. `commit()` or `rollback()` ourselfs.
+As developers, you must not call e.g. `commit()` or `rollback()` yourself.
-Instead, we leave the task of committing the transaction in right moment to Factus.
+Instead, leave the task of committing the transaction in right moment to Factus.

 In the previous example the method `getRedisKeys()` was used to retrieve the Redis key of the projection.
 Let's have a closer look at this method in the next section.